 Castell de Santa Florentina: The Real Horn Hill From Game of Thrones

-Just outside of Barcelona, hidden in the forests of Canet de Mar sits Castell de Santa Florentina.
+Just outside of Barcelona, hidden in the forests of Canet de Mar on the Maresme coast sits Castell de Santa Florentina.
 You may recognize the castle walls and arches from the HBO series, Game of Thrones.
 The castle was featured as Horn Hill, the seat of House Tarly in season 6.
-Other Game of Thrones filming locations like San Juan de Gaztelugatxe, Dubrovnik and Girona get all the glory, but Castell de Santa Florentina shouldn’t be overlooked.
+There is no specific GoT tour of the castle, but it is possible to visit and learn the history of the area.